-Lagos, the capital of Nigeria, is beginning to pay the price for the country’s volatile, yet ravenous, growth.
+Lagos, the economic center of Nigeria, is beginning to pay the price for the country’s volatile, yet ravenous, growth.
 In the past 10 years alone, the country’s economy has experienced massive swings in both directions—growing wildly in some periods, while falling dramatically in others.
 During boom times, the banks, telecommunications, and oil companies all clamor to take advantage of the flow of money and find their space in the city.
 To make matters worse, real estate prices in Lagos are tied to the oil industry, rising significantly when oil prices spike and vice versa.

 Despite the tremors, the city of Lagos has attracted migrants from inland Nigeria as well as bordering countries.
 Once they arrive in the city, the resulting inflow of people are often forced into squalid, shantytown living conditions.
 One of them, named Festac Town, was a symbol of modernity in the 1970s when it was built (in fact, it was the outgrowth of an Arts and Culture Festival held in 1977).
 Nowadays, the district provides neither electricity nor running water to its residents.
 As with many other neighborhoods in the city, its streets are often flooded due to the almost non-existent water management.